 Tools Reference Guide¶

-This guide explains HoloDeck's four tool types that extend agent capabilities.
+This guide explains HoloDeck's six tool types that extend agent capabilities.

 Overview¶

 Tools are agent capabilities defined in agent.yaml.
-HoloDeck supports four tool types:
+HoloDeck supports six tool types:

 | Tool Type | Description | Status |